RocketChat/docs-old/contributing/documentation/missing-and-outdated-list/README.md

 Add more details on what is this doc about.

-## Wordpress

-Explain how the Wordpress Authentication works and how to set it up.

 ## Authentication

 Add a little introduction and a list of links for the articles inside this folder.